Package 'coconots'

 Value

-no return value, called to install Julia packages in Julia.
+no return value, called to install julia packages in julia.

-K-Step Ahead Forecast Bootstrapping
+K-Step Ahead Forecast Distributions

 Description